 Allergic Diseases or Allergy is a common disease that can affect people in all ages.
 Allergy is caused by a reaction of the immune system to the substances in our environment such as dust mites, fur, pollen, food and others, these substances are known as allergen.
 It is usually not harmless for most people, but in some individuals it does.

-People with allergies often do not know what kind of substance they are allergic to.
-Consequently, Allergy tests are available to find out what you are allergic to, so that you can avoid these factors and take care of yourself easier.
+Many people often do not know what kind of substance they are allergic to.
+Consequently, allergy tests are available to find out what you are allergic to, so that you can avoid these factors and take care of yourself easier.

 Allergens can enter our body which can be inhaled, ingested, or enter through the skin.
 Dust mite is the most common cause of allergy which account for more than 70-80%.
 Dust mite allergy symptoms include coughing, sneezing, stuffy nose, runny nose, watery eyes, itchy eyes, itchy face, rashes and flaking and peeling skin.
 Allergy symptoms can also be severe causing diarrhea, chest pain, and difficulty breathing.

 An allergy test can be determined whether you have food allergy, allergic rhinitis, asthma, rashes, and dermatitis.
 Apart from physical examination, the patient is recommended to undergo medical diagnosis of allergy which is divided into two types: